Racecaller. Occasional harness driver

 I can call myself a country boy, because I’ve spent most of my life in regional Victoria, beginning my radio career as an afternoon presenter on 3BA Ballarat.
 Lured by the city lights, I joined RSN in 2010, working in Production, and on-air as a host of the racing service.
 But I haven’t given up on the delights of country living, making the nightly commute from Ballarat to present Sports Overnight.
 My passions include radio and the mighty Dees, and I’ll travel just about anywhere to watch and be part of a good sporting contest.

 At three clubs, under legendary coaches, Barry has learnt from the best, gaining a unique insight into the modern game.
 Footy's famous hardman reveals he has an acute sense of football's evolution, pinpointing match strategies and team tactics that determine the difference between victory and defeat.
-Barry shares his footy knowledge every Friday morning with Chrisso and Mick on RSN Breakfast.
+Barry shares his footy knowledge every Monday and Friday morning during the AFL season, with Chrisso and Mick on RSN Breakfast.

 Harness Racing Victoria Communications Officer.
 RSN Trots News Reporter.